-Set up a home savings account and make regular deposits
+Set up a home savings account

-Start learning about the home buying process and local market
+Learn about the home buying process and local market

 Do a trial run of homeownership

 There’s a lot more to owning a home then just coming up with the 20% down payment.
-There’ll be monthly mortgage payments, maintenance costs, property taxes and insurance to pay.
+There’ll be monthly mortgage payments, maintenance costs, property taxes, and insurance to pay.
 Those living in co-op apartments will have a set monthly maintenance fee.
-Condos come with monthly common charges.
+Condos come with common monthly charges.
 Based on your homeownership ambitions, you need to get a rough idea of how much you’ll need to save each month to keep up with payments.
 For one month, set aside the anticipated amount you’d need to keep up with monthly expenses and an emergency fund.
 If you can’t live within that budget, you’ll know you need to revise your buying ambitions.

 Work to boost your credit score

 How high your credit score is will determine to a large extent how much you can qualify for a mortgage and at what interest rate.
 A lot of things go into determining your credit score, and there are several things you can do to boost it.
 Pay all your bills on time, pay down your debt rather than shifting it around, and dispute any inaccuracy’s in your credit reports.
 You should aim for a minimum score of 600, but getting it to 700 and above will ensure a far better interest rate.
 Improving your credit score will also teach you good financial habits, which are all part of what it takes to buy and maintain a home.

 Saving Tips Buy Your Slice of NYC Real Estate